 While connecting through a VPN service, there are some applications that users want to access through their real IP address.
-Some users need to turn their VPN service off in order to normally access the applications with their home address.
+Some users need to turn their VPN service off in order to normally access the applications with their home addresses.

 To resolve this issue, many VPN providers came up with a split tunneling feature that allows them to separately use their applications outside their connected VPN.
 Some traffic is routed through the VPN servers, while other internet traffic goes through your normal ISP.

 Here’s everything else you need to know about Split tunneling.

 Split Tunneling is a feature that allows you to choose which data you want to be sent through the VPN connection.
 For example, if you are using a VPN for your mobile device to protect your sensitive information while using public Wi-Fi, you might want all of your data to go through the VPN.
 With Split Tunneling enabled, only certain types of data are sent over the VPN, like web browsing or app data.

 It provides an extra layer of protection for activities like online banking and checking email with sensitive information, but it can make some services incompatible or unstable because they need access to Internet resources you would normally have if connected directly without a VPN.